equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 chown minio-user:minio-user /path/to/storage
 ```

 Next up, we will need to create Minios configuration file.
-Typically, the most common location for this configureation is found in `/etc/`

-The location in which you choose will need to have the same permissions as the storage path.
+Typically, the most common location for this configureation is found in `/etc/`.
+Make sure this location has the same permissions as the storage directory.

 An example of the Minio configuration: